chromy/jacks/README.md

 [Jack's gelato](https://www.jacksgelato.com/) is the best ice-cream shop in Cambridge, UK - but it's not the *only* ice-cream shop in Cambridge.

-On the other hand https://jacks.tsundoku.io/ is both the best API for Jack's gelato *and* the only API for Jack's gelato.
+On the other hand https://jacks.tsundoku.io/ is both the best API for Jack's gelato *and* the only API for Jack's gelato - so which are you eating when push come to shove.

 ## Usage